psi4/psi4numpy/Tutorials/01_basic_operations/README.md

 If the above is difficult to follow one of two things have happened.
 Either the code is confusing or I have not explained something very well.
-If it is the former I would encourage you to try and debug the code just like a generic python script if it is the latter (frankly the more likely of the two) I would strongly encourage you to email me so I can improve this.
+If it is the former I would encourage you to try and debug the code just like a generic python script and if it is the latter (frankly the more likely of the two) I would strongly encourage you to email me so I can improve this.